 In previous fights, Custer demonstrated a field strategy that was designed to engage non-combatants; to capture the women, children and elderly, and use them as hostages and human shields.
-If he was able to occupy a village before resistance solidified, the warriors "would be obliged to surrender, because if they started to fight, they would be shooting on their own families," or they'd be afraid the soldiers would start killing the hostages.
+If he was able to occupy a village before resistance solidified, the warriors "would be obliged to surrender, because if they started to fight, they would be shooting on their own families," or they'd fear that the soldiers would start killing the hostages.
 It can be 'guessed' that Custer attempted to use the same strategy at the Little Bighorn.

 As the Seventh Cavalry approached the Indian village on June 25, 1876, Custer divided his command.
 Captain Fredrick Benteen, with three companies, was sent south to prevent the hostiles from escaping upriver (or, speculatively, to deny him the glory of battle for demonstrating recalcitrance).
 Major Marcus Reno, with three companies, was sent down (what is now called), Reno Creek with orders to attack the village at his first opportunity.
-Custer retained command of five companies, ascended the bluffs north of Reno Creek and proceeded down river.
+Custer retained command of five companies, ascended the bluffs north of Reno Creek and proceeded to the Northwest.
 Custer knew the village's approximate location but, until he reached the high ground, had not yet seen the huge encampment.

 According to Lt.
-Edward Godfrey of K Company under Benteen, who did extensive research on the battle including interviews with many Indian survivors: "Custer expected to find the squaws and children fleeing to the bluffs on the north . . .
+Edward Godfrey of K Company under Benteen, who did extensive research on the battle, including interviews with many Indian survivors: "Custer expected to find the squaws and children fleeing to the bluffs on the north . . .
 He must have counted upon Reno's success, and fully expected the 'scatteration' of the non-combatants with the pony herds."
 In line with Custer's preferred strategy, "The probable attack upon the families were, in that event, counted upon to strike consternation in the hearts of the warriors, and were elements for success upon which General Custer* fully counted."

-*Custer had achieved the brevet (temporary), rank of General during the Civil War, but reverted to his permanent rank after the conflict.
+*Custer achieved the brevet (temporary), rank of General during the Civil War, but reverted to his permanent rank after the conflict.
 At the time of the Battle of the Little Bighorn he was a Lieutenant Colonel, though, out of respect he was referred to as General.

 Yates' and Calhoun's Position